Sarah Potomak: NCAA

 Potomak made her debut for the Minnesota Golden Gophers in a September 25, 2015 exhibition match against the Minnesota Whitecaps logging two assists on goals scored by Hannah Brandt as the squad prevailed by a 5-4 tally.

 Her regular season debut took place on October 1, 2015 in a 2-0 win against Penn State.
 Potomak scored an empty net goal, for the first goal of her NCAA career.
 In a two-game sweep of St. Cloud State on October 9–10, 2015, Potomak accumulated two goals and four assists.
 In the second game against St. Cloud, she logged the first multi-goal game of her NCAA career.

 An 11-1 win against the MSU-Mankato Mavericks in November 2015 saw Potomak tie the program record for most points in one game.
-She would register a seven point output consisting two goals and five assists.
+She registered seven points, consisting two goals and five assists.
 Potomak was featured in Sports Illustrated’s Faces in the Crowd segment for the week of December 14, 2015.
 She scored her 100th career point in the series sweep against North Dakota on February 10–11, 2017.

 During the 2017–18 season, she redshirted the season to centralize with Canada’s National Women’s Team in preparation for the 2018 Winter Olympic Games in PyeongChang, South Korea.
 She was released from the team in December 2017.

 She finished her collegiate career with 179 points.

 Coaching

 Potomak joined the Trinity Western University women's hockey team as an assistant coach prior to the 2020-21 season.
-While coaching, she will also be studying to earn her master's degree in leadership and education.
-Her sister Amy will join the team for the 2022-23 season as a grad transfer.
+While coaching, she also studied to earn her master's degree in leadership and education.
+Her sister Amy joined the team for the 2022-23 season as a grad transfer.